emmt/TwoDimensional.jl/docs/src/BoundingBoxes.md

 intersect(B1, B2, ...)
 ```

-wich both yield the largest bounding-box contained into the bounding-boxes
+which both yield the smallest bounding-box containing the bounding-boxes `B1`,
-`B1`, `B2`, ...
+`B2`, ...

 The maximal or minimal bounding-box with coordinates of type `T` that can be
 constructed are respectively given by `typemax(BoundingBox{T})` and
 `typemin(BoundingBox{T})`.
-These can be useful to initiate a shrinking ar a
+These can be useful to initiate a shrinking or a
 growing bounding-box.
 The call:

 ```julia
 BoundingBox{T}(nothing)